-Theme Descriptor Implication Clubs are important to maintain a competitive structure and for the development of social hubs and community gathering points for both children and adults. be struck between structured and non-structured sport and recreational pursuits.
-The focus of HPMP stage 2 is based upon the need for facility colocation of structured sports, rather than addressing the needs of non-structured sports and recreation.
+Theme Descriptor Implication structured and non-structured sport and recreational pursuits.
+The focus of HPMP stage 2 is based upon the need for facility co-location of structured sports, rather than addressing the needs of non-structured sports and recreation.
 Ageing Infrastructure and Asset Management Obligations Similar to many local governments, the City has a legacy of ageing infrastructure supporting sport and recreational activities which are in need of replacement and require substantial investment to manage and maintain.
 The importance of fully costing out asset management plans and future-proofing expenditure (including lifecycle costing) is becoming more critical.
 There is now a tendency for local governments to focus on financial viability of all sport and recreation infrastructure and potential rationalisation to ensure a greater return on investment.
 The fundamental purpose of the HPMP Stage 2 is to improve asset management efficiency and effectiveness and ensure the future investment and potential lifecycle costs are properly addressed in future planning.
 The City has adopted Asset Management Plans for community buildings including sporting clubrooms.
 The City is developing Asset Improvement Plans.
 These however do not take into account the functionality of a facility.
 There is a need to do more to improve the efficiency, flexibility and functionality of all assets subject to availability of funding.
 In particular, the current deficiencies and single purpose use of many facilities need to be addressed and will require significant investment going forward.
 Provision of contemporary sport and recreational needs In part, this is linked with the effective management of assets.
 There is a lack of contemporary facilities which meet emerging societal needs of the sports and many are not compliant with statutory building requirements.
 Guidelines produced by national and state sporting bodies have identified a number of emerging trends in facility design which need to be incorporated within current investment programs.
 These include: The provision of unisex or gender-neutral changing infrastructure.
 Guidelines recommend the development of flexible changing room space which is readily adaptable to male, female and children's use.
 Sports Floodlighting: Lighting has now moved towards LED lighting installations for sports playing fields and buildings to reduce ongoing operational cost and maintenance obligations.
 This, when combined with energy saving devices, can assist the City and clubs in reducing ongoing operational management costs.
 Local Governments have generally limited the provision of floodlighting to a level of 50 lux for recreational sporting activities.
 Large ball sports are now advocating for 100 lux, while small ball sports a minimum of 250 lux.
-This has, in many Local All of the current facilities have issues in relation to availability of storage, building accessibility requirements, lack of gender diverse infrastructure and need for additional or improved floodlighting.
+This has, in many Local Governments, resulted All of the current facilities have issues in relation to availability of storage, building accessibility requirements, lack of gender diverse infrastructure and need for additional or improved floodlighting.
 The use of information technology is likely to become more prevalent as a way to manage infrastructure in a more cost-effective manner.
 Use of smart metering, building management system apps and sensors which reduce ongoing operational costs and should be incorporated within any new proposed facility.
 There is a need to review sport and recreation facilities regularly to ensure they can respond to contemporary sporting needs and user expectations.
-The requirement to re-enforce the multi-functional use and co-location obligations is
+The requirement to re-enforce the multi-functional use and co-location obligations is critical if any external grant assistance is to be accessed.